NeoGeographyToolkit/StereoPipeline/docs/examples/skysat.rst

 poses.
 The option ``--height-above-datum`` should not be necessary if the DEM footprint covers fully the area of interest.

+See :numref:`cam_gen_validation` for how to validate the created cameras.

 Bundle adjustment
 ^^^^^^^^^^^^^^^^^

-For the next steps, it may be convenient to make symbolic links from the image names and cameras to something shorter (once relevant metatadata that needs the original names is parsed from ``frame_index.csv``).
+For the next steps, it may be convenient to make symbolic links from the image names and cameras to something shorter (once relevant metadata that needs the original names is parsed from ``frame_index.csv``).
 For example, if all the images and cameras just produced are in a directory called ``img``, one can do::